139th Airlift Wing

-The 139th Airlift Wing (139 AW) is a unit of the Missouri Air National Guard, stationed at Rosecrans Air National Guard Base, St. Joseph, Missouri.
-If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.
+The 139th Airlift Wing is a unit of the Missouri Air National Guard, based at Rosecrans Air National Guard Base in St. Joseph, Missouri.

+The wing operates the C‑130H2 Hercules.

 Overview

 The 139th Airlift Wing provides the State of Missouri and the nation with immediately deployable, combat-ready C-130H2 Hercules model aircraft.
 The 139th remains globally engaged in continuing operations.

 Units

 The 139th Airlift Wing consists of the following units: